Friedrichs Learning: Weak Solutions of Partial Differential Equations via Deep Learning: Examples of PDEs and the Corresponding Minimax Formulation

 \section{Examples of PDEs and the Corresponding Minimax Formulation}

-Using the abstract framework and the minimax formulation developed in Section \ref{sec:FL}, we can obtain some minimax formulations for several typical PDEs, which are given one by one below.
+Using the abstract framework and the minimax formulation developed in Section \ref{sec:FL}, we will derive the minimax formulations for several typical PDEs.
 From now on, we will denote by $(\cdot,\cdot)_{\Omega}$ the standard $L^2$ inner product, which induces the $L^2$ norm $\|\cdot\|_{\Omega}$.
 These notations also apply to $L^2$ smooth vector-valued functions.
+For simplicity, we will focus on PDEs with homogeneous boundary conditions throughout this section.